leukschrauber/ITProjectManagement/teams/apiclient/docs/DefaultApi.md

 //apiKeyAuth.apiKeyPrefix = 'Token';

 let apiInstance = new HtiBotApi.DefaultApi();
-let userId = 1; // Number | The user id as determined by the caller let rating = true; // Boolean | The rating of the conversation apiInstance.rateConversation(userId, rating, (error, data, response) => {
+let userId = 1; // String | The user id as determined by the caller let rating = true; // Boolean | The rating of the conversation apiInstance.rateConversation(userId, rating, (error, data, response) => {
   if (error) {